 But first, let’s check out the results.

-We looked at the last 25 brand studies of branded experiences that ran on Dabbl to see what kind of impact they had on the consumers’ relationships with the brand.
+We looked at 25 brand studies of branded experiences that ran on Dabbl to see what kind of impact they had on the consumers’ relationships with the brand.

 After the Dabbl brand advertising experiences ran, we ran additional surveys on Dabbl that measured brand impact.
 We compared the results of those exposed to the brand experiences with those who were not exposed.
 Sample sizes for the studies ranged from 1,008 to 5,002.